Suzi Quatro and Chris Norman teamed up for a Glam double-act when they sang this catchy Chinnichap number, Stumblin’ In.

 “I looked at Suzi and said ‘What about this, with you and Chris?
 Wouldn’t it be great?’ – and she said it sounded fantastic.”

-Strangely, although I remember it so well, the single wasn’t technically a hit in the UK, peaking at No.41 but did better in America, reaching No.4 – giving Suzi her only US hit single.
+Strangely, although I remember it so well, the single wasn’t technically a hit in the UK, peaking at No.41 but it did better in America, reaching No.4 – giving Suzi her only US hit single.

 And it got a new lease of life when it featured in Paul Thomas Anderson’s coming-of-age comedy Licorice Pizza a few years ago.